 Progress is described and measured against the plan outlined at the pro- posal stage.
 (10%) There is a concise overview of the state of data collection.
-(10%) There is a concise overview of the state of data confection.
 (10%) The scope of the data to be used is evident.
 (10%) The proposed model is sufficiently developed and clearly described.
 (10%) The proposed model requires appropriate data (i.e. the data that you are collecting), and is an operations research model that is not trivial to solve.
-(10%) The methods proposed for solving the model are suitable and likely to suc- ceed.
+(10%) The methods proposed for solving the model are suitable and likely to succeed.
 (10%) The writing style is appropriate for a scientific report.
 (5%) Ideas are presented clearly and logically.
 (5%) Few grammatical, spelling and punctuation errors.
-(5%) rew grammatical, spenning and punctuation errors.
 (5%) The live presentation is well prepared, accurate and on topic.
 Questions are answered appropriately.
 (15%) Individual participation and contribution.
 (10%)